Astronomers Strike Gravitational Gold In Colliding Neutron Stars

 "I actually woke up in the afternoon, because I work all night when I'm observing, and I just looked at my phone and I saw it was just covered with emails about a new source that was discovered by LIGO," says Shappee, a professor at the University of Hawaii who was a Hubble fellow at the Carnegie Observatories during the discovery.
 "My first thought was just, 'We're in the perfect position to try to find this.' "

-He and his colleagues began a mad scramble to figure out what galaxies to look at with which telescopes.
+He and his colleagues began a mad scramble to figure out which galaxies to look at with which telescopes.
 As soon as the sun went down in Chile, they started searching for a new source of light among the familiar stars.

 "Almost right off the bat, maybe 15 minutes into observing, I get an email basically saying that they think they found something from the Swope [Telescope], which is amazing," Shappee says.
 "And then I get an email almost immediately from Josh Simon, also saying he was on the same galaxy, took another image and found the same source, and it's real.
 And so at that point, I said, 'This is almost too easy.' "